 Have you ever looked up at the sky and made shapes with the clouds?
 When I go out into nature, I look at the bark and shapes of trees and form images with my mind.
 I am fascinated by the lines and intricate details in trees.
 I look at the tree as a whole image and then take photographs so I can paint from them at a later time.
 I carry a small sketchbook with me on every hike in case I am inspired and want to remember a particular section.
 As I take the photograph, I make sure to get at least 10 close up photos of certain areas to remember the texture and color of the bark.
 When the hike is over, I head home, relax, and then start a painting later in the day or following day.

 Painting from a device like my phone is sometimes nice because I can zoom in on aspects of the trees that I admire.
 However, I prefer painting from a photograph that I can hold in my hand or prop upright to stare at for hours.
 The larger tree paintings take 80+ hours to complete so I can be staring at these photos for months.
-The lines in the tree do change as I paint them and some days I use macro details and other micro.
+The lines in the tree change as I paint them.
+During my process, I use macro details and also micro details.
+I love combining the two techniques.
 The painting usually turns out somewhat like the photograph and sometimes a section of the photograph enlarged.
 The colors vary from the photograph, what I saw in nature, and what I have envisioned in my mind.
-I love how my paintings vary day to day and colors can change according to my mood of the day.
-Being an artist, I truly find it fascinating that my mood can affect my work of art dramatically.
+The colors vary depending on my mood of the day or in the moment of creation.
+Being an artist, I truly find it fascinating that my mood can affect my work of art so dramatically.

 I try to keep the painting as close as possible to the original image, photograph, or sketch but sometimes, it does take on a life of its own.
 The moment where the control goes from myself to the paintbrush is remarkable.
 I use a size zero paintbrush from Windsor and Newton along with their professional watercolor paints.
 I find that a size zero or 2/0 are the best to use for fine details in the tree bark as well as color variations and a pointillism technique.
 I find fallen trees the most fascinating because I can see part of their root system and weathering from the elements.